 CCASM – 6809/6309 Cross Assembler (5.83)

 Mapping the ROM image (C:\Users\Roger\AppData\Roaming\Phoenix IDE\Tools\CCASM\decb11.rom) at 49152

 Simulating a LOADM “C:\Users\Roger\AppData\Roaming\Phoenix IDE\Projects\CoCoNet 128\Objects\cnet.bin”

 Simulating a SAVEM “C:\Users\Roger\AppData\Roaming\Phoenix IDE\Projects\CoCoNet 128\Objects\coconet.rom”,49152,16384,0

 C:\Users\Roger\AppData\Roaming\Phoenix IDE\Tools\Srec\srec_cat.exe “C:\Users\Roger\AppData\Roaming\Phoenix IDE\Projects\CoCoNet 128\Objects\coconet.rom” -binary -o “C:\Dev\FPGA\DE0_Nano\Projects\DewberryCoCo\ROMs\coconet.hex” −intel −address-length=4

-Yes, the CCASM assembler is very powerful and can do a lot of tricks if you’re determined to automate sometime to make your project time more efficient.
+Yes, the CCASM assembler is very powerful and can do a lot of tricks especially if you’re determined to automate something to make your project build more efficient.
 Automating the above process is absolutely required if I am to make changes to a custom DOS ROM that’s part of my FPGA CoCo 4 project.
 One click goes from source code to an Intel HEX file that’s copied over to the Quartus II project folder where I need it right away.